-Xilinx provides technical support at www.xilinx.com/support for this LogiCORETM IP product when used as described in the product documentation.
+Xilinx provides technical support at the Xilinx support web page for this LogiCORE[TM] IP product when used as described in the product documentation.
 Xilinx cannot guarantee timing, functionality, or support of product if implemented in devices that are not defined in the documentation, if customized beyond that allowed in the product documentation, or if changes are made to any section of the design labeled DO NOT MODIFY.